hundredrabbits/thebook/north_pacific_logbook.md

 # Sailing at night

 We used to be afraid of sailing at night, but now we look forward to it.
-It is the perfect time time to think, to read, listen to podcasts, or music (weather permitting).
-Traffic in the dark is easier to see, their lights visible at a great distance.
+It is the perfect time to think, to read, listen to podcasts, or music.
+Traffic in the dark is easier to see, their lights visible from a great distance.
 On clear, moonless nights at sea, we see a beautiful tapestry of lights overhead.
-The Milky Way used to be visible from everywhere in the world, but light pollution has robbed city-dwellers of this grand spectacle.
-Also, depending on where we are in the world there is bioluminescence, the boat leaves sparkling green trail as it glides through the water.
-One night while sailing to Los Angeles, I saw bright ghostly shapes in the water.
-Dolphins.
-I could see them perfectly, as the bioluminescence marked their position in the water.
+Depending on where we are in the world there is bioluminescence in the water, the boat leaves a sparkling green trail as it glides through the water.
+One night while sailing toward Los Angeles, I saw brightly colored ghosts in the water, dolphins.
+I could see them perfectly, as they drew a path of bioluminescence behind them.

-Before we start our night shifts, we usually put in a reef.
-A smaller sail will slow us down, but we don't care to have the most sail up always, our main concern is our safety.
-Our rule is that if we think about maybe reefing a sail, we do it.
+Before we start our night shifts, we usually reef the mainsail.
+A smaller sail will slow us down, but our main concern is safety.
+The rule is that if the wind rises enough to have us question wether we should reef or not, we do it.

 Another important rule, is to never reef at night.
 Everything is harder to do in the dark.
 We have done it before, with success, but the issue is that it means waking up your partner, robbing them of their precious sleep.
 Can't we reef a sail alone?
 Yes, we could, but that would break another rule:  never wander on deck in the dark alone, even with a tether.
-In all, we schedule maneuvers while there is still some light out.
+Therefore, we plan to always do our last maneuvers of the day while there is still some light out, as the cost of speed.

 Since we started sailing, we have stuck to the same pattern for night shifts.
 One sleeps between 1900 and 2100, then sails between 2100 and 2400, then goes back to sleep from 2400 until 0300, and then goes back to the wheel between 0300 and 0600.
 3 hours on, and 3 hours off.
 Some sailors prefer longer shifts, doing 4-5 hours at a time.
 We prefer shorter shifts, because we get tired easy, and 3 hours, when tired, feels unending.